-Or you may contact us at the following address:
+Or you may contact us at the following address: Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+20202-5920

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
-20202-5920 ognized by the San Francisco Community College District, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous public or private school attended by the student.
+The following categories of information about students are considered "directory information" pursuant to section 76240 of the Education Code: student's name, address, telephone number, date and place of birth, field of study, participation in activities and sports officially recognized by the San Francisco Community College District, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous public or private school attended by the student.
 The District may limit or deny the release of specific categories of directory information based upon a determination of the best interest of students.
 Directory information may be released at the discretion of the College to persons or agencies which the College deems to have legitimate reason for access to the information.
 To prevent disclosure, written notification must be delivered personally to the Office of Admissions and Records.